-Other countries join China in responding to new coronavirus
+Virus prompts temperature checks, extra cleaning at airports

 SOUTH KOREA

-South Korea, which reported its first case of the virus on Monday, has enacted strict airport monitoring measures.
-At Incheon airport near Seoul, the only airport in South Korea with direct flights from Wuhan, authorities have been operating two special gates for passengers from the city since Jan.
-3. Officials use ear thermometers to check passengers’ temperatures.
-Since Jan.
-2, airport staff have also been spraying disinfectant at arrival halls twice a week, up from once a week previously.
-Handrails of moving walkways and escalators, elevator buttons and doors, drinking fountains and other sensitive areas are also wiped with disinfectant twice a day, the airport said.
+South Korea reported its first case of the virus on Monday, in a Chinese woman who works at a South Korean company.
+At Incheon airport near Seoul, the only airport in South Korea with direct flights from Wuhan, two special gates are designated for passengers from the city and ear thermometers are used to check their temperatures.
+Arrival halls are being sprayed with disinfectant twice a week, up from once a week previously, and escalator handrails, elevator buttons and other sensitive surfaces are wiped with disinfectant twice a day.
 In 2015, South Korea suffered an outbreak of Middle East Respiratory Syndrome which killed 36 people and sickened nearly 200.

 NIGERIA